By Peter, Master Electrician | PRO Electric plus HVAC | Electrical Panel Upgrades

 • Zinsco Weak Bus Bars: Loose connections lead to arcing and melting plastic.
 I’ve seen charring so severe that the metal practically disintegrated in my hands.

 • Fuse Boxes That Can’t Keep Up: Some Annandale ranches still run on fuse panels.
-I often find oversized fuses installed to “stop the nuisance trips”—a shortcut that leaves the house unprotected.
+I often find oversized fuses installed to “stop the nuisance trips” — a shortcut that leaves the house unprotected.

 What It Feels Like to Live With an Undersized Panel

 I can usually tell within five minutes of walking into a home if the electrical system is straining.
 Lights dim when the HVAC kicks on, the microwave and toaster trip a breaker together, and the panel cover feels warm to the touch.
+It’s not just inconvenience — it’s a safety gap.
+Old panels lack AFCI and GFCI protection, which means greater risks of fire and shock.
+Many grounding and bonding systems from the 1960s are also undersized or deteriorated.

 Why Upgrading Matters More Than Ever